 So what exactly do I share?
 I share about life’s lessons through some hardships, but also how it is possible to confront your past, live in the present, and look forward to the future. ¡Wepa!

-Within the past few years of writing, I joined a writers guild and attended weekly critique groups.
+Within the past few years of writing, I had joined a writers guild and attended weekly critique groups.
 The end result: I completed an 88,500-word manuscript and sought representation for publication … God began opening doors!
 In 2015, I found Megan LaFollett, Director of Publishing at Chart House Press who introduced me to Jeff Hastings, President of Chart House Press, LLC.

 UPDATE: I am honored and proud to say that in May 2016, “Running in Heels” is in its new expanded, Second Edition with Ella Ritchie and Stellar Communications Houston.
 I look forward with great anticipation on our newfound journey together to building an exciting working relationship.
 Check out her awesome interview of me on her blog here.